For an electronic copy of the

 selected by the AIA for its continuing education program on the

-In addition, Brian has recently co-presented two
+In addition, Brian has co-presented two

 sessions on Design-Build at noteworthy conferences: the Associated